tariqusman2657/SMIT-BATCH-13/README.md

 # SMIT-BATCH-13
 This is my first git repository.
 <br>
-Author Muhammad Tariq Usman
-changing agin this file
+Again chenging in this line